openbmc/openbmc/poky/documentation/migration-guides/migration-3.3.rst

 You will now need at least Python 3.6 installed on your build host.
-Most recent distributions provide this, but should you be building on a distribution that does not have it, you can use the ``buildtools-tarball`` (easily installable using ``scripts/install-buildtools``) - see :ref:`ref-manual/system-requirements:required git, tar, python and gcc versions` for details.
+Most recent distributions provide this, but should you be building on a distribution that does not have it, you can use the ``buildtools-tarball`` (easily installable using ``scripts/install-buildtools``) --- see :ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions` for details.

 .. _migration-3.3-removed-recipes: